mthadley/mthadley.github.io/_posts/2014-11-19-elevator-musc.md

 have been meaning to see if there are any alternative clients (preferably terminal based) to their web based GUI.

-Anyways, thats all I have this time.
+Anyways, that's all I have this time.
 If you are new to any of these programs and have found them at all intriguing, I hope you give them a try.
 Next time I'll be writing about [FOSS](http://en.wikipedia.org/wiki/Free_and_open-source_software) video editing programs after a recent [Computerphile